The Best Military Credit Cards for Active-Duty in 2025

 • Rewards & Perks:

-• Earn 1X point per $1 spent on all purchases, redeemable for cash back, travel, gift cards, and more.
+• Earn 1% cash back on all purchases, redeemable for cash back, travel, gift cards, and more.

 • No annual, balance transfer, or foreign transaction fees, making it a cost-effective option.

-• Automatic account reviews after six months for potential upgrade to an unsecured card.
+• Automatic account reviews for a potential upgrade to an unsecured card.

 • Reports to all three major credit bureaus to help build or rebuild credit.